GooogIe/UnlimitMe/README.md

 Getting the Chat ID of the Group where you want to send messages.

+If the auto chat ids loader doesn't find the chat id you was looking for you may have to do it manually.

 * Go to the chat group where you want the Bot to send messages.
-* Add the Telegram BOT to the group or ask someone to do it for you.
+* Add the Telegram BOT you've created to the group or ask someone to do it for you.
 * Send a dummy message to the bot (EX: /start@YourBot_bot)
 * Copy the Bot Token to clipboard
 * Get the list of updates for your Bot by going to https://api.telegram.org/botXXX:YYYY/getUpdates (Replace XXX:YYYY with your Bot token)